UserGalileo/ng-authentication-demo/README.md

 In AppModule, change the value of `tokensOrCookies` to load either of these 2 modules.

+> This project does not use _OAuth/OIDC_ to connect with an Authorization Server.
+The token strategy is a custom solution inspired by OAuth but it can be **less secure**.
+>
+> At least make sure that your server absolutely implements **Refresh Token Rotation** and **Reuse Detection**!

 ### Do you need a backend for testing?
 For instructional purposes I've made multiple demos with Node/Express, feel free to use either of these, they should both work out of the box with this project: